Here’s a bobcat kitten in Utah who is cute but fierce and might not exactly be on Santa’s “Nice List” this year!

-Caught eating chickens in Kanarraville, the bobcat kitten–who has quickly earned the nickname “Mr. Murderbritches” from his “fans” on the internet–is shown giving wildlife officers a handful upon his humane release back into the wild.
+Caught eating chickens in Kanarraville, the bobcat kitten quickly earned the nickname “Mr. Murderbritches” from his “fans” on the internet.
+That is to say, he’s shown giving wildlife officers a handful upon his humane release back into the wild.

-Watch yo fingers if you want to take them with you into 2019–sheesh!
+Watch yo’ fingers if you want to take them with you into the future–sheesh!

 Here’s the original video that was posted in November to their Twitter account–be sure your sound is on for this little firecracker!